ceren-turan/DSA210-Project/README.md

 ## Limitations and Future Work:
 + <ins>Single-day horizon:</ins> So far, the code only measures 1-day returns.
 However, it may take longer than 24 hours for sentiment to fully feed into prices.
 + <ins>Hypothesis Test Result:</ins> To achieve more reliable and precise results, a larger sample size than currently available is needed.
 Given the time constraints so far, the dataset remains limited.
-Throughout the remainder of this project, the code will be continued to run daily -manually at present- to accumulate additional observations and increase sample size.
+Throughout the remainder of this project, the code will be continued to run daily --manually at present-- to accumulate additional observations and increase sample size.
 As the sample grows, the statistical power of the hypothesis test will increase, yielding more accurate conclusions.